 The teacher is negligent.
 And because demonstrating science is his job, the school district can be held vicariously liable.
 The school is also directly liable for its negligence in failing to train the teacher.

-To help you better understand when you a student or parents can bring a lawsuit for teacher misconduct in Nevada, our Las Vegas personal injury lawyers discuss, below:
+To help you better understand when you a student or parents can bring a lawsuit for teacher misconduct, our Nevada personal injury lawyers discuss, below:

 - 1. What constitutes teacher misconduct?